thoherr/smart.city.kempten/device/display/README.md

-Theses display drivers and utilities are from
+These display drivers and utilities are from

 - https://github.com/peterhinch/micropython-nano-gui
   - sh1106